jyn514/jyn514.github.io/content/I-want-a-better-build-executor.md

 -->

 Unlike other build systems I know, state (such as manifest hashes, content hashes, and removed outputs) would be stored in an SQLite database, not in flat files.

+## did you just reinvent buck2?
+Kinda.
+Ronin takes a lot of ideas from buck2.
+It differs in two major ways:
+- It does not expect to be a top-level build system.
+It is perfectly happy to read (and encourages) generated files from a higher level configure tool.
+This allows systems like CMake and Meson to mechanically translate Ninja files into this new format, so builds for existing projects can get nice things.
+- It allows you to gradually transition from non-hermetic to hermetic builds, without forcing you to fix all your rules at once, and with tracing to help you find where you need to make your fixes.
+Buck2 only supports non-hermetic builds for [system toolchains](https://buck2.build/docs/concepts/toolchains), not anything else, and doesn’t support tracing at all.
 ## summary
-In this post I describe what a build executor does, some features I would like to see from ann executor (with a special focus on tracing) and a design for a new executor called `ronin`.
+In this post I describe what a build executor does, some features I would like to see from an executor (with a special focus on tracing) and a design for a new executor called `ronin`.

-I don’t know yet if I will actually build this tool, that seems like a lot of work 😄 but it’s something I would like to exist in the world.
+I don’t know yet if I will actually build this tool, that seems like a lot of work [^4] 😄 but it’s something I would like to exist in the world.

 [^1]: In many ways Conan [profiles](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html) are analogous to ninja files: profiles are the interface between Conan and CMake in the same way that ninja files are the interface between CMake and Ninja.
 Conan is the only tool I'm aware of where the split between the package manager and the configure step is explicit.

 [^2]: macOS does not have native support for FUSE.
 [MacFuse](https://macfuse.github.io/) exists but does not [support getting the PID](https://github.com/macfuse/macfuse/wiki/FUSE-Backends#limitations) of the calling process.
 A possible workaround would be to start a new FUSE server for each spawned process group.
 FUSE on Windows is possible through [winfsp](https://github.com/billziss-gh/winfsp).

 [^3]: This is not an apple to apples comparison; ideally we would name the target by the output file, not by its alias.
 Unfortunately output names are unpredictable and quite long in Bazel.

+[^4]: what if i simply took buck2 and hacked it to bits,,,